 What is a Smart Home?

-A smart home is a home that is equipped with lighting, heating, and electronic devices that can be controlled, remotely, by a smartphone or a computer.
-The scope of what a smartphone can control with modern homes seems endless.
-From heating and lighting to turning on your washing machine and closing your blinds, home automation is now an increasing consumer desire.
-With many home devices and functions connecting to the internet equates to them connecting to our internet devices and in turn, being able to control them from wherever we are.
+A smart home is a home that is equipped with lighting, heating, and electronic devices that can be controlled remotely by a smartphone or a computer.
+The scope of what a smartphone can control in modern homes seems endless.
+Home automation is now an increasing consumer desire, from heating and lighting to turning on your washing machine and closing your blinds.
+With many home devices and functions, connecting to the internet equates to them connecting to our internet devices and, in turn, being able to control them from wherever we are.

 Over the last 10 years, implementations of smartphone technology have become so accessible that the accessories supporting smartphones have become even more forefronted.
-From smartwatches to virtual assistants and home speakers, it seems that the range of smart technology that comes paired with the devices within our homes is rapidly expanding.
+From smartwatches to virtual assistants and home speakers, the range of smart technology paired with the devices within our homes is rapidly expanding.